-When the investigation is complete, the investigator will provide a written report of findings and supporting evidence to the SIOP Executive Board.
+When the investigation is complete, the investigator will provide a written report of findings and supporting evidence to the EAC, Diversity & Inclusion Officer, and Executive Director, excluding anyone who recused from the process.
 The investigator will make every effort to issue this report within ninety (90) business days from the date of engagement, with extensions permissible if extenuating circumstances require additional time.
-The Executive Board must keep the investigator's report confidential, and the findings may not be discussed outside of Executive Board meetings.
+The investigator's report must remain confidential.

 Determination of Sanctions, Education, or Training.
-Upon receipt of the investigator's report, the Executive Board will meet to decide (1) whether this policy has been violated, and if so, (2) what sanctions, education, and/or training should follow.
+Upon receipt of the investigator's report, the EAC, Diversity & Inclusion Officer, and (non-voting) Executive Director will meet to decide (1) whether this policy has been violated, and if so, (2) what sanctions, education, and/or training should follow.
 Sanctions for violation of this policy should be proportionate to the underlying offense, applied swiftly, and applied consistently across different cases of similar offenses.
 More severe penalties may be warranted when retaliation occurs following an initial complaint or when offenses are repeated.

 Sanctions, in increasing severity, may include but are not limited to the following:

-- Written reprimand or warning. - Completion of training (e.g., sexual harassment training) as a term of continued SIOP membership. - Removal from a SIOP volunteer position. - Temporary or permanent suspension from publishing in SIOP journals and other publications. - Temporary or permanent suspension from attendance at SIOP-sponsored meetings and/or events. - Temporary suspension of SIOP membership. - Permanent expulsion from SIOP. - Revocation of SIOP honors and awards, including SIOP fellowship.
+- Written reprimand or warning.

+- Completion of training (e.g., sexual harassment training) as a term of continued SIOP membership.

+- Removal from a SIOP volunteer position.

+- Temporary or permanent suspension from publishing in SIOP journals and other publications. - Temporary or permanent suspension from attendance at SIOP-sponsored meetings and/or events. - Temporary suspension of SIOP membership. - Permanent expulsion from SIOP. - Revocation of SIOP honors and awards, including SIOP fellowship.

-Once final decisions are made regarding policy violations and sanctions, a member of the Executive Board will promptly share an oral summary of investigation findings and sanction decisions with the complainant(s) and alleged offender(s), ensuring transparency of process.
+If sanctions are desired, the EAC, Diversity & Inclusion Officer, and Executive Director will confidentially brief the full Executive Board on the complaint and the investigator's report, along with recommended sanctions, for the board's approval.
+Once final decisions are made regarding policy violations and sanctions, the SIOP President, or their designee, will promptly share an oral summary of investigation findings and sanction decisions with the complainant(s) and alleged offender(s), ensuring transparency of process.